hph/vigur/README.md

 // => 180
 ```
 Check the [source](https://github.com/hph/vigur/blob/master/src/vigur.js) for a
 full list of available methods and documentation about them.
+The
+[tests](https://github.com/hph/vigur/blob/master/test/vigur.js) are also a good
+resource.